auth0/Xamarin.Auth0Client/GettingStarted.md

 ## Accessing user information

 Upon successful authentication, the `Complete` event will fire. `Auth0Client` will set the `eventArgs.Account.Username` property to that obtained from the Identity Provider.
-You will also get from eventArgs.Account property:
+You will also get the following attributes from `eventArgs.Account` property:

-* `eventArgs.Account.GetProfile()`: an extension method which returns a `Newtonsoft.Json.Linq.JObject` object (from [Json.NET component](http://components.xamarin.com/view/json.net/)) containing all of the user attributes.
+* `eventArgs.Account.GetProfile()`: an extension method which returns a `Newtonsoft.Json.Linq.JObject` object (from [Json.NET component](http://components.xamarin.com/view/json.net/)) containing all available user attributes.
 * `eventArgs.Account.Properties["id_token"]`: is a Json Web Token (JWT) containing all of the user attributes and it is signed with your client secret.
 This is useful to call your APIs and flow the user identity.
-* `eventArgs.Account.Properties["access_token"]`: the `access_token` can be used to [link accounts](link-accounts).
+* `eventArgs.Account.Properties["access_token"]`: the `access_token` that can be used to access Auth0's API.
+You would use this for example to [link user accounts](link-accounts).

 > If you have the __Windows Azure Mobile Services__ (WAMS) add-on enabled, Auth0 will sign the JWT with WAMS `masterkey`.
 Also the JWT will be compatible with the format expected by WAMS.
+More on this is explained [here](https://docs.auth0.com/jwt#5).